Configure Power Management in Configuration Manager | ConfigMgr | SCCM

 Critical battery actionSpecifies the action when the computer’s battery reaches the specified critical battery notification level.
 When it’s on batterySleepHibernate, or Shut down.
 When it’s plugged inDo nothingSleepHibernate, or Shut down.

-Allow hybrid sleepOn specifies that Windows saves a hibernation file when it enters sleep.
-If there’s a power loss while it’s asleep, Windows uses this file to restore the computer’s state.
+Allow hybrid sleepOn Specifies that Windows saves a hibernation file when it enters sleep.
+Windows uses this file to restore the computer’s state if there’s a power loss while it’s asleep.

 Hybrid sleep is designed for desktop computers.
 By default, it’s not enabled on portable computers.
 Enabling hybrid sleep disables the hibernate functionality.